 To strengthen a team.
 Client and consultant may create a joint team to develop in-house capabilities.
 Once strengthened, the in-house team can continue without consultants.

-To implement a new system or process e.g. Environmental or Quality.
+To implement a new system or process e.g. Environmental, IT Systems or Quality.
 The implementation of a new system may be beyond the client, not due to lack of skills but because those skills are fully deployed in other tasks.
-If there is no longer-term justification for strengthening the in-house team, it may make sense to hand the implementation over to consultants.
+If there is no longer-term justification for strengthening the in-house team, it may make sense to hand the project management of implementation over to consultants.

 To be involved in the long-term operation of the organisation.
 Particularly with IT, the best management solution may be to employ the consultants on a long-term contract to manage particular processes or systems.
 This is outsourcing rather than a consultancy, and should be contracted for like any other outsourced service.
 The consultancy that identified this option will not necessarily be the practice best placed to provide the service.

 As mentioned above, it can be a big investment to employ a consultant.
-Luckily there are also many sources of funding and grants available to put towards this cost such as the Manufacturing Growth Programme.
-Please also see our list of grants available to Norfolk and Suffolk businesses.
+Luckily there are also many sources of funding and grants available to put towards this cost.